Vimto: Variations (UK market)

-Both a still, dilutable version ("Vimto Cordial") and a carbonated mixed version ("Fizzy Vimto") are available in the UK.
+A dilutable version ("Vimto Cordial"), a still, premixed version, and a carbonated mixed version ("Fizzy Vimto") are all available in the UK.
 While Vimto has its origins in Northern England, it can now be found both nationally and internationally.
 The cordial version is more widely sold and is available in concentrate and ready-to-drink varieties.
 The cordial version was widely known for being suitable for vegans until Vimto added vitamin D, which is derived from sheep's wool, in April 2021.

 Vimto is also available in a slush variety alongside many other different Vimto confectionery products, such as Vimto bars, lollipops, Rip Rolls, candy sprays, and Jelly Babies.
 Vimto is also available in the form of an energy drink, Vimto Energy, made with natural caffeine and real fruit juice.
 Vimto is also available in a summer flavour, containing ingredients such as orange and apple, both of which are cordial products.
 Vimto was the UK's fastest-growing soft drinks brand by value in 2006 (as measured by NielsenIQ).
 An alcoholic cocktail known as the Cheeky Vimto or "Crazy Vimto" is also drunk in the UK.
 However, Vimto is not an ingredient of this beverage, and the name comes from its resemblance to the original product; instead, it contains port and Blue WKD.
 There is also a variant of this cocktail called "Dirty Vimto" that replaces the port with Buckfast Tonic Wine.